materialsvirtuallab/matgl/README.md

 ## Introduction

-MatGL (Materials Graph Library) is a graph deep learning library for materials.
+MatGL (Materials Graph Library) is a graph deep learning library for materials science.
 Mathematical graphs are a natural representation for a collection of atoms (e.g., molecules or crystals).
 Graph deep learning models have been shown to consistently deliver exceptional performance as surrogate models for the prediction of materials properties.

 In this repository, we have reimplemented the [MatErials 3-body Graph Network (m3gnet)](https://github.com/materialsvirtuallab/m3gnet) and its predecessor, [MEGNet](https://github.com/materialsvirtuallab/megnet) using the [Deep Graph Library (DGL)](https://www.dgl.ai).
 The goal is to improve the usability, extensibility and scalability of these models.
-The original M3GNet and MEGNet were implemented in TensorFlow.
+The original M3GNet and MEGNet were implemented in TensorFlow (TF).
+Here are some key improvements over the TF implementations:
+- A more intuitive API and class structure based on the Deep Graph Library.
+- Multi-GPU support via PyTorch Lightning.
+A training utility module has been developed.

 This effort is a collaboration between the [Materials Virtual Lab](http://materialsvirtuallab.org) and Intel Labs (Santiago Miret, Marcel Nassar, Carmelo Gonzales).

 ## Status

+- Jun 7 2023: Near feature parity with original TF implementations.
+Re-trained M3Gnet universal potential now available.
 - Apr 26 2023: Pre-trained MEGNet models now available for formation energies and band gaps!
 - Feb 16 2023: Both initial implementations of M3GNet and MEGNet architectures have been completed.
 Expect bugs!